rmagatti/auto-session/README.md

 :SessionDelete " deletes a session based on the `cwd` from `auto_session_root_dir` :SessionDelete my_session " deletes `my_sesion` from `auto_session_root_dir`

-:SesssionEnableAutoSave "enables autosave on exit, subject to all of the normal filters in the config :SesssionEnableAutoSave! "disables autosave on exit :SesssionToggleAutoSave "toggles autosave
+:SesssionDisableAutoSave "disables autosave on exit :SesssionDisavleAutoSave! "enables autosave on exit, subject to all of the normal filters in the config :SesssionToggleAutoSave "toggles autosave

 :SessionPurgeOrphaned " removes all orphaned sessions with no working directory left.